frizatch/MaptimeScratch/MaptimeTutorials/EarthEngine/EarthEngineTutorial2020.md

 ![Google Earth Engine G U I](imagesEngine/GoogleEarthEngineSnapshot.JPG)

-It's planetary-scale platform for doing data science.
+It's a planetary-scale platform for doing data science.
 Google Earth Engine allows users to run algorithms on georeferenced imagery and vectors stored on Google's infrastructure.
-Instead of being an observer, you have the ability to conduct spatial analysis on the global datasets found in Earth Engine's data catalog (as well as on your own datasets!).
+Instead of being just an observer, you have the ability to conduct spatial analysis on the global datasets found in Earth Engine's data catalog.
+You can also load your own data for your projects, or even submit a request a particular dataset you'd like Earth Engine to host.

 What's on offer: